petha01/nimm/README.md

 Note that each player must pick at least 1 rock. nimm.py is a 2 player game while nimm_ai.py is against the computer where the computer always starts and wins.

-This program was made during code in place 2020 organized by Harvard University. :)
+This program was made during code in place 2020.